Biden slams Trump over alleged comments mocking US war dead

 Beau Biden died of cancer in 2015.

-Trump, who traveled to Pennsylvania on Thursday, told reporters after he returned to Washington that the Atlantic report was "a disgraceful situation" by a "terrible magazine."
+Returning to Washington from a Thursday visit to Pennsylvania, Trump told reporters that the Atlantic report was “a disgraceful situation” by a “terrible magazine.”

 “I would be willing to swear on anything that I never said that about our fallen heroes,” Trump told the reporters, gathered on the tarmac in the dark.
 “There is nobody that respects them more.
 No animal — nobody — what animal would say such a thing?”

-Biden has framed the election from the start as a referendum on Trump's character.
-His allies quickly seized on the reported comments in hopes that could drive a wedge between military families and veterans from Trump.
-They also believe that the issue could help win over disaffected Republican voters who are fed up with Trump's constant controversies.
+Biden has framed the election from the start as a referendum on Trump’s character.
+His allies quickly seized on the reported comments in hopes they could drive a wedge between military families and veterans and Trump.
+They also believe the issue could help win over disaffected Republican voters who are fed up with Trump’s constant controversies.

 On a call with reporters hosted by the Biden campaign Friday, Illinois Sen. Tammy Duckworth lambasted Trump for “belittling the sacrifices of those who have shown more bravery than he’s capable of.”